Sales Invoice vs Official Receipt: What Should Your Business Use

 Before the EOPT Act took effect on April 27, 2024, companies could use official receipts or invoices depending on the nature of their business.

-Businesses that sell goods and properties should use invoices as their primary document, while those that sell services or lease properties should use official receipts.
+Businesses selling goods and properties use invoices as their primary documents, while those selling services or leasing properties use official receipts.

-However, the EOPT Act has now amended how to use these documents.
+However, the EOPT Act has amended the use of these documents.

 Here are the key differences between official receipts and invoices: